-- Create a small area plan for the property known as the "Hudgens Property". - Continue code compliance efforts on the old Ingles shopping center until Gwinnett Medical builds medical facility. - Redevelop the Krogers shopping center into a mixed-use center with office, retail and/or residential uses. - Encourage the transition of auto related commercial buildings into office buildings through redevelopment. - Investigate using FEMA funding to acquire property located within the 100 year floodplain for the construction of a regional detention pond or for conservation.
+- Continue code compliance efforts on the old Ingles shopping center until Northside Hospital Duluth builds medical facility. - Redevelop the Krogers shopping center into a mixed-use center with office, retail and/or residential uses. - Encourage the transition of auto related commercial buildings into office buildings through redevelopment. - Investigate using FEMA funding to acquire property located within the 100 year floodplain for the construction of a regional detention pond or for conservation. - Locate potential transit stops for the county's proposed transit system.